-U.S. astronauts perform tasks during space walk outside station
+U.S. astronauts perform seven-hour spacewalk outside station

 CAPE CANAVERAL, Fla.
-Two U.S. astronauts went for a spacewalk outside the International Space Station on Thursday to pack up a spare cooling radiator and install a high-definition television camera outside the orbiting laboratory, a NASA TV broadcast showed.
+(Reuters) - Two U.S. astronauts sailed through a seven-hour spacewalk outside the International Space Station on Thursday to pack up a spare cooling radiator and tackle other maintenance, a NASA TV broadcast showed.

-Commander Jeffrey Williams and Flight Engineer Kate Rubins left the station's airlock around 8 a.m.
-EDT (1200 GMT) as the station sailed 250 miles (400 km) above Earth.
+In their second spacewalk in two weeks, Commander Jeffrey Williams and Flight Engineer Kate Rubins left the station's airlock around 8 a.m.
+EDT (1200 GMT) as the station orbited 250 miles (400 km) above Earth.

 On Aug.
 19, Rubins and Williams installed a docking system to enable commercial space taxis currently in development to park at the station, breaking Russia's monopoly on crew transport.